VGLoic/post_quantum_exploration/src/stark/README.md

 - the notes on the articles in the related [document](./ARTICLES_NOTES.md),
 - an implementation of a stark proof generation and verification for a range check problem.

+> [!WARNING]
+> The code represents my understanding of the Stark, it is not optimized and is not meant for any serious use.

 ## Improvements to add:
 - use fast Fourier transform instead of Lagrange interpolation,